 Swill includes any of the following:

-- all meat, meat scraps, meat trimmings including chicken
+- meat, meat scraps, and meat trimmings from any mammals or birds

 - vegetable oils used to cook meat